Qijiang60/Self-Driving-Vehicle/README.md

 <img src="http://photos3.meetupstatic.com/photos/event/8/4/a/global_228302122.jpeg">

-Self Driving Car is a small project with a big ambition.
-We aim to be competitive with Google's Self Driving Car.
+Self Driving Vehicle is a small project with a big ambition.
+We aim to build a Self Driving Vehicle (SDV) on par with Google's efforts.
 We're doing it open source and cheaper!

-Self Driving Car is created and maintained by [Self Driving Vehicle Hackers](http://meetup.com/Self-Driving-Vehicle).
+SDV is created and maintained by [SDV Hackers](http://meetup.com/Self-Driving-Vehicle).

 [dasickis](http://www.github.com/dasickis) is volunteering his car (2004 Toyota Corolla!) and it'd be great if we could get others to volunteer as well.